MycroftAI/documentation/_pages/mycroft-software-hardware.md

 Mycroft is the name of a suite of software and hardware tools that use [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) and [machine learning](https://en.wikipedia.org/wiki/Machine_learning) to provide an open source voice assistant.

-As of late 2017, Mycroft is undergoing heavy development.
-It is at a level of maturity where developers and hardware hobbyists will be able to use it effectively.
-However, it is not yet ready for mainstream adoption.

 [This video provides a quick overview](https://youtu.be/m4L0QfzUeEI) of our vision for Mycroft.

 ## Mycroft components